fastify/fastify/docs/Plugins-Guide.md

 The preferred way to distribute a utility is to wrap all your code inside a `register`.
 Using this, your plugin can support asynchronous bootstrapping *(since `decorate` is a synchronous API)*, in the case of a database connection for example.

 *Wait, what?
-Didn't you tell me that `register` creates an encapsulation and that the stuff I create inside will not be available outside?*<br>
+Didn't you tell me that `register` creates an encapsulation and that the stuff I create inside will not be available outside?*

 Yes, I said that.
 However, what I didn't tell you is that you can tell Fastify to avoid this behavior with the [`fastify-plugin`](https://github.com/fastify/fastify-plugin) module.
 ```js
 const fp = require('fastify-plugin')